A New Space Race: Are All Rockets Launched on Florida’s Space Coast SpaceX Rockets?

 There is a common misconception that all of the rockets launched from Cape Canaveral launch pads were solely created by SpaceX; the rocket company behind the Falcon 9, founded by entrepreneur and engineer Elon Musk.

-Once a venture reserved solely for international governments, the race for space exploration has taken a giant leap into the private sector since the discontinuation of the NASA space program in 2011.
+Once a venture reserved solely for international governments, the race for space exploration has taken a giant leap into the private sector since the discontinuation of the NASA Space Shuttle Program in 2011.
 The latest competitive endeavor is the race to be the first corporation to successfully launch commercial flights holding not only astronauts into space, but eventually paying customers interested in space tourism as well.

 Although SpaceX may have become the most high-profile rocket company in the U.S. after launching the most powerful rocket to date, it is not the only private company in the rocket-launching playing field.

 Here is a deeper look into the private companies that currently launch rockets or have future plans to launch rockets on Florida’s Space Coast.

 SpaceX is the notorious commercial rocket company founded by Elon Musk in 2002.
 Although SpaceX has made headlines time and time again for delivering payloads to space at a fraction of the price of their competitors, they became infamous when they launched the Falcon 9 out of Cape Canaveral in 2012.